faragon/libsrt/README.md

 * Concurrent read-only operations is safe, but concurrent read/write must be protected by the user (e.g. using mutexes or spinlocks).
 That can be seen as a disadvantage or as a "feature" (it is faster).

-* Not fully C89 compatible, unless following language extensions are available:
+* It may work in C89 mode only if following language extensions are available:
  * \_\_VA\_ARGS\_\_ macro
  * alloca()
  * type of bit-field in 'struct'
  * %S printf extension (only for unit testing)
  * Format functions (\*printf) rely on system C library, so be aware if you write multi-platform software before using compiler-specific extensions or targetting different C standards).
+ * Allow mixed code and variable declaration.

 * Focused to reduce verbosity:
  * ss\_cat(&t, s1, ..., sN);